wlsf82/cv/partials/BOOKS.md

 # Books I read

+- The Programmer's Brain - What every programmer needs to know about cognition - by Felienne Hermans
 - The Coaching Habit - Say Less, Ask More & Change the Way You Lead Forever - by Michael Bungay Stanier
 - Talent Is Overrated - What Really Separates World-Class Performances from Everybody Else - by Geoff Colvin
 - A Philosophy of Software Design - by John Ousterhout